Some Hints For Splitting Commits

 I usually keep the original commit messages intact and do not edit them

 at this stage.
-I then use git rebase -i
+I then use git rebase -i to recombine them

 using the 'squash' action.
 This gives me the new commits with copies